 Location: Throughout Eswatini

-The U.S. Embassy will remain closed through Wednesday, June 30.
+The U.S. Embassy is operating with reduced services.
 U.S. citizens needing emergency services should call the Consular Section using the contact information below.

 Actions to Take: